Medical expert of the article

 Causes of hepatic encephalopathy

-Acute diseases and liver damage:
+Acute liver diseases and lesions:

 - Acute viral hepatitis A, B, C, D, E, G.